gavinlyonsrepo/RpiMotorLib/README.md

 Installation
 -----------------------------------------------

-The library was tested and built on a raspberry pi 3 model b, Raspbian jessie 8.0 and python 3.4.2.
+The library was initially tested and built on a raspberry pi 3 model b, Raspbian jessie 8.0 and python 3.4.2.
-It was also tested for Python (3.5.3) and Raspbian 9.6 stretch.
+It was also tested for Python (3.5.3) and Raspbian stretch 9.9 .
 Also for Windows 10 users See issue number 2 at project Github URL.

 Make sure that python 3.5.3 and pip have been installed on your machine, then: